jelle619/JelleZwie.rs/mkdocs/characters/docs/By Tooth and Claw Dragons/Jelle Bluefire.md

 *  A rational thinker
 *  Often under- or overestimates his capabilities
 *  Forgiving
-*  Does not easily trust others
+*  Does not feel comfortable around new people
 *  Calm
 *  Ambitious